Due diligence reporting tool

 If Nucleus were to fail, what would happen to client money and assets?

-All client money is held by us in trust and is segregated from our own funds so any creditors of ours would have no legal right to it.
-Similarly, we're unable to use any of this money to meet our own obligations as a company.
 We deposit client cash with authorised banks, in what’s known as a pooling arrangement, where each client’s individual share of the pool is recorded in our records and reflects what we show in each client’s wrap account summary.
 We work within a control framework which helps ensure accurate books and records are maintained.
 Each business day we complete a reconciliation to ensure the total of all individual accounts held on the platform matches what we hold in the pooled cash arrangement.

-Regardless, we are required to hold sufficient funds in our own capital, in reserve, to allow the firm to be wound down while covering these administrator fees and therefore we wouldn’t expect clients to face deductions from their assets in the event of our failure.
+Regardless, we are required to hold sufficient funds in our own capital, in reserve, to allow the firm to be wound down while covering administrator fees and therefore we wouldn’t expect clients to face deductions from their assets in the event of our failure.

 What measures do you have in place to prevent fraud attempts?

-As well as our data and system security, we have implemented processes to help prevent fraud.
-Most fraud attempts are the result of advisers taking client instructions via email (such as change of bank details and subsequent withdrawal requests).
-It is important that advisers have processes in place to ensure such requests are genuine.
-To reduce the risk to clients, we have implemented a control by which the adviser must confirm to us on Jira that any change of bank details has been verified as genuine.
+Data shows that many fraud attempts are the result of advisers taking client instructions via email (such as change of bank details and subsequent withdrawal requests).
+It’s important therefore, that advisers have processes in place to ensure such requests are genuine.
+To reduce the risk to clients, we have implemented a control by which the adviser must confirm to us on JIRA that any change of bank details has been verified as genuine.

 X